Hydra (constellation): Western mythology

 Hydra and surrounding constellations, from Urania's Mirror (1825).

 The Greek constellation of Hydra is an adaptation of a Babylonian constellation: the MUL.APIN includes a "serpent" constellation (MUL.DINGIR.MUŠ) that loosely corresponds to Hydra.
 It is one of two Babylonian "serpent" constellations (the other being the origin of the Greek Serpens), a mythological hybrid of serpent, lion and bird.

 The shape of Hydra resembles a twisting snake, and features as such in some Greek myths.
 One myth associates it with a water snake that a crow served Apollo in a cup when it was sent to fetch water.
 Apollo saw through the fraud and angrily cast the crow, cup and snake into the sky.
 It is also associated with the monster Hydra, with its many heads, killed by Hercules, represented in another constellation.
 According to legend, if one of the Hydra's heads was cut off, two more would grow in its place.
 However, Hercules' nephew, Iolaus, seared the necks with a torch to prevent them from growing back and thus enabled Hercules to overcome the Hydra.

-Mythology and equivalents in other cultures
+China

 In Chinese astronomy, the stars that correspond to Hydra are located within the Vermilion Bird and the Azure Dragon.

+Arabian folklore

 The head of Hydra was collectively known as "Min al Az'al," meaning "belonging to the uninhabited spot" in Arabic.